 Mountain bikers also need to protect their hands, as they’re likely to be the first body part to come into contact with the ground in the event of a crash.
-A decent pair of long-finger cycling gloves will not only provide protection from abrasion, thorns and splinters, but also improve their grip on the bars.
+A decent pair of long-finger cycling gloves, like our TENS Bike Gloves, will not only provide protection from abrasion, thorns and splinters, but also improve their grip on the bars.

 Specific protectors, also known as soft body armour, have been developed to protect knees, shins and elbows from injuries.
 Comfort is key here: They need to be lightweight, easy to pull on and off, totally unrestrictive and wholly unlikely to slip while riding.
 If these boxes are not ticked and your child is unhappy with the fit and comfort of the protectors, it won’t take long before they refuse to put them on without an argument.

 For kids that are already demonstrating ripper potential at the bike park, investing in a neck protector (or a neck brace) as well as a back protector and potentially even crash pants to be worn alongside a comfortable full-face helmet is also a wise move.
 These will protect their spine, chin, lips, teeth and nose.

 Armed with the right bike and equipment, it’s almost time to roll.
 But it’s worth mastering some key off-road skills before heading away from the tarmac.
 For the best results, don't forget to focus on the fun factor above all else.
 We have compiled a few simple, fun exercises for you and your kid to practice together.
 Find a large, flat, traffic-free area to have a go.